penguin2121/Udacity-Portfolio/README.md

 # Portfolio

-This is a portfolio project.
+This is my version of the portfolio project from Udacity.

 ## How to Install

-Download all flies, and maintain file structure.
+Download all files, and maintain file structure.

 ## How to Execute